Sabja Seeds or Sweet Basil Seeds:

 15. Basil Seeds For Urinary System Infection :

 Basil seeds are very useful for curing a bladder infection.
 The antibacterial properties of basil seeds help us to fight against infection.
-The most common reason for urinary infection is less water intake and sabja seeds help us to maintain water intake.
+Actually, the most common reason for urinary infection is less water intake and sabja seeds help us to maintain water intake.

-Just add 1 table spoon basil seeds in your water bottle (1 liter) and to give some flavour add honey, rooh-afza or your favourite sharbat or cordial.
+Just add 1 tablespoon basil seeds in your water bottle (1 liter) and add honey, rooh-afza or your favourite sharbat or cordial to give some flavour.